PlanTL-GOB-ES/EHR-normalizer/README.md

 ## Introduction
 ------------

 This software converts PDF files into HTML, TXT or XML files.
-First, it uses PDFMiner to process PDF files and to convert them into HTML files, retaining the exact layout of the documents, and then it converts these HTML files into TXT or XML files.
+It makes use of PDFMiner to process PDF files and to convert them into HTML files, retaining the exact layout of the documents, and then it can convert these HTML files into TXT or XML files according to the options chosen by the user.

-Additionally, the script can perform EHR normalization by detecting headers from documents and map those sections into any desired archetype.
-It can also restore the lines that have been truncated by a previous conversion process from PDF to TXT/XML.
+Additionally, the script can perform EHR normalization by detecting headers from documents and mapping those sections into any desired archetype.
+It can also restore the lines that have been truncated by a previous conversion process from the original document to PDF.

+Covered languages: Spanish and Catalan.

 Covered languages: Spanish and Catalan.